7 Samsung Refrigerator Problems & Troubleshooting: How to Fix Them

 Samsung’s French Door Refrigerators Have Issues

-French door refrigerators stand as the most popular unit in their category; nevertheless, they may also present a few issues.
+French door refrigerators are the most popular unit in their category; nevertheless, they may also present a few issues.
 Samsung French door refrigerators have side-by-side refrigerator doors on the top, with a pull-out freezer drawer on the bottom.
 We can discuss many pros and cons of this type of refrigerator, but like any other fridge, they have the most common problems:

-• the bottom freezer is not maintaining temperatures;
+- Bottom freezer is not maintaining temperatures

-• icemaker leaking and making loud noises, etc.
+- Icemaker leaking and making loud noises, etc

 Samsung Fridge Temperature Problems